This essay is 4 pages 1710 words in Microsoft Word. Published 7/8/2020.

 Carl created a backstory for the deceased Zor as a scientist who discovered an energy source from the Flower of Life on Planet Optera.
 This energy source became protoculture.
 As Sefrietti turned on the Robotech Masters, Carl likewise had Zor subvert his leaders and send his battle fortress (the SDF-1) and protoculture matrix to Earth.

 Zor is first mentioned in Episode 1 of Robotech when Breetai identifies “Zor’s battle fortress” in reconnaissance photos.
 Zor is last mentioned in Episode 60 of Robotech.
 He is never mentioned in the 25 episodes of the third Robotech war.
 Robotech Art 1 was published in April of 1986 with further small details about Zor.
 Other writers expanded on Carl’s story to develop Zor’s backstory as published in August of 1986 with Robotech: The Graphic Novel.
 Two more Robotech Art books released in 1987 and 1988 contained further small details about Zor.
+In 1987 The Sentinels Role-Playing Game by Palladium books also touched on Zor.
 Published between 1987 and 1996 the Robotech novelizations developed the Zor character even more.
 1988’s Robotech II: The Sentinels briefly touched on Zor, and later, different Robotech comic book adaptations presented more portrayals of the backstory of Robotech and Zor.

 Similar unseen characters existed in fiction prior to Robotech.
 In Shakespeare’s Romeo and Juliet, Romeo attends the Capulet party looking for an unseen character named Rosaline.
 In a play titled Waiting for Godot the characters wait for an unseen character named Godot.
 George Lucas began Star Wars with Episode 4 implying a massive backstory for most of the major characters in the un-filmed, as of 1999, Episodes 1 to 3.